• HOSPITALITY

 Location: Toronto

-The brand needed to feel consistent at every point of contact.
-Professionalism and refinement were not just visual goals but a standard that had to carry across all forms of communication, from stationery through to every piece of collateral.
-Cleanliness and quiet pride in the work were the guiding principles throughout.
+The brand needed to hold up at every point of contact.
+Professionalism and refinement were not just visual goals but a standard carried across all forms of communication, from stationery through to every piece of collateral.

 Lucie